niiknow/lua-sngin/README.markdown

 Name
 ====

-lua-sngin - dynamic scripting for ngx_lua and LuaJIT
+lua-sngin - dynamic lua scripting that scales

 Run your own multi-tenant lua microservice with code hosted on s3.
-Everything by convention.

 Note
 ====

-Currently, I'm a one man operation so updates may be slow.
-Please feel free to enter issue and create pull requests.
+Currently, I'm a one man operation so updates will be slow.
+Please feel free to enter issue and/or create pull requests.

 ## Project Philosophy
 1. For each feature
 2. Get it to work
 3. Write tests and optimize
-4. Repeat
+4. Rinse and repeat

 Table of Contents
 =================